KLH Model Five Review

 The Five model is based on a three-way speaker system, built into a sealed box.
 There’s a 1-inch aluminum tweeter, a 4-inch cellulosic tweeter, and a 10-inch cellulosic tweeter

-It is, therefore, a three-way speaker system, with an acoustic suspension design, and second-order electroacoustic switches, set at 380 Hz and 2,850 Hz.
-The subwoofer and midrange have a pulp-paper cone and inverse rubber suspension, and the tweeter is equipped with an aluminum dome and soft rubber suspension.
+The Model Five is a three-way speaker system with an acoustic suspension design and second-order electroacoustic switches set at 380 Hz and 2,850 Hz.
+The subwoofer and midrange have a pulp-paper cone and inverse rubber suspension, while the tweeter features an aluminum dome with soft rubber suspension.

-Where are the bass reflex apertures?
-There are none because they are sealed speaker boxes.
-The speaker boxes are made of reinforced, 19-millimeter MDF, and their front is covered with canvas grills, which are magnetically fixed to the speakers.
-The boxes are available in two different veneers, African mahogany, and English walnut, and with two mesh colors.
-We tested a mahogany variant, and its aesthetics were our only unimpressive aspect of KLH’s speakers.
-A darker version of English walnut paired with lighter mesh seems much more striking and luxurious.
+There are no bass reflex apertures because these are sealed speaker boxes.
+The boxes are made of reinforced, 19-millimeter MDF, and the front is covered with canvas grills that are magnetically attached.
+They come in two veneers, African mahogany and English walnut, with two mesh colors.
+I tested the mahogany variant, which was the only aspect that didn’t impress me.
+The darker English walnut with lighter mesh looks much more striking and luxurious.

 KLH Model Five - meshes attached with a magnet